Title: Paleontologist, Professor

 Location: Honolulu, Hawaii, United States

-Steven Mitchell Stanley, Paleontologist and Professor at University of Hawaii at Manoa, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in paleontology and education.
+Steven Mitchell Stanley, Paleontologist and Professor at Florida State University and research associate at the Smithsonian Institution, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in paleontology and education.

-Growing up, Dr. Stanley loved to collect rocks and minerals from his family’s property.
-He began a more in-depth study of the geological history of the Chagrin River Valley where he lived when he was in high school, and learned about the mills around his town and the hydrology of rivers and streams.
-A professor at Princeton University introduced Dr. Stanley to evolution, which led him to take a paleontology course.
-The fossils he had previously never paid attention to came to life in that class, and he was hooked.
+Growing up, Dr. Stanley loved to collect rocks and minerals.
+He began an in-depth study of the geological history of the Chagrin River Valley where he lived when he was in high school, and learned about the mills that had existed in his town and the hydrology of rivers and streams.
+A professor who taught the introductory biology course at Princeton University excited Dr. Stanley about organic evolution.
+At the same time, he took a paleontology course that brought fossils to life; he had previously thought them boring.
+He was hooked.
 Dr. Stanley proceeded to obtain an AB, summa cum laude, from Princeton University in 1963 and a PhD from Yale University in 1968.

 Dr. Stanley’s first position in the field was assistant professor at the University of Rochester in 1967.
-He left in 1969 to join Johns Hopkins University, first as an assistant professor of paleobiology and then as an associate professor, professor, chairman of the Department of Earth and Planetary Sciences, and chairman of the Master of Science program in environmental sciences and policy.
-Since 2005, Dr. Stanley has served as a research professor at the University of Hawai’i at Manoa.
-His expertise lies in empirical research documenting the evolutionary process of punctuated equilibrium in the fossil record.
+He left in 1969 to join Johns Hopkins University, first as an assistant professor of paleobiology and then as an associate professor, professor, and chair of the Department of Earth and Planetary Sciences.
+He also founded and was made chair of the Master of Science program in environmental sciences and policy.
+Between 2005 and 2019, Dr. Stanley has served as a research professor at the University of Hawai’i at Manoa.
+He is now a research professor at Florida State University and a research associate at the Smithsonian Institution.
+He has conducted research in many areas but is best known for his empirical and theoretical contributions supporting the punctuational model of evolution and for his demonstration that changes in seawater chemistry have governed what forms of marine life have been the primary builders of reefs and producers of sediment that has become limestone.
+His research has elevated him to the top of his community.